 |1.25% x $12,667 = $158||(2% x $12,667) – $95 annual fee = $158|

 Both cards have excellent benefits, such as unlimited rewards, no minimum mile requirement to redeem for travel and no foreign transaction fee (essential when traveling abroad).
-They also both allow you to transfer miles to Capital One’s over 15 travel partners.
+They also both allow you to transfer miles to Capital One’s more than 15 travel partners.

-On its own, the Capital One VentureOne comes with a few nice perks such as travel accident insurance, extended warranty on certain eligible items purchased with the card and more.
-However, certain benefits are only available to those approved for the Visa Signature card and terms apply.
+On its own, the Capital One VentureOne comes with a few nice perks such as travel accident insurance, extended warranty on certain eligible items and more.

 As it happens, there are many cash back cards on the market that charge no annual fee and offer rewards rates of 1.5% and higher.
-In other words, a plethora of cards offer a higher rewards rate and more flexibility than the VentureOne card.
+In other words, a plethora of cards offers a higher rewards rate and more flexibility than the VentureOne Card.

 Capital One Venture: Best for first-year rewards

-The Capital One Venture card offers simplicity with its flat 2 miles per dollar earning rate on every purchase and some flexibility with its redemption options.
-Top it off with an industry-leading sign-up bonus, and it becomes a card difficult to beat, even with its annual fee.
+The Capital One Venture Card offers simplicity with its flat 2 miles per dollar earning rate on every purchase and some flexibility with its redemption options.
+Top it off with an industry-leading sign-up bonus, and it becomes a card that’s difficult to beat, even with its annual fee.